shantanugoel/asus-rt-n66u-merlin/README-merlin.txt

 - Firewall is started (rules are applied): /jffs/scripts/firewall-start.
 - Right after jffs is mounted, before any of the services get started:
   /jffs/scripts/init-start
-- Just before a partition is mounted: /jffs/scripts/pre-mount
+- Just before a partition is mounted: /jffs/scripts/pre-mount (Be careful with this script.
+This is run in a blocking call and will block the mounting of the said partition till its execution is complete.
+This is done so that it can be used for things like running e2fsck on the partition before mounting)
 - Just after a partition is mounted: /jffs/scripts/post-mount

 Those scripts must all be located under /jffs/scripts/ (so JFFS support